 Allow the rice pudding to cool before serving in small bowls with a sprinkle of ground cinnamon to garnish.

-There are many ways to make arroz con dulce, so know that there are plenty of variations to this popular dessert.
+There are many ways to make arroz con dulce, so know that there are plenty of variations for this popular dessert.
 Even across different countries there are similarities and different versions of rice pudding.

 Here are some of my tips to make this dish work for whoever you’re cooking for: